 The three crows pattern also referred to as the “three black crows”, is a reversal pattern found at the end of an uptrend.
 The following occurs in this pattern:

 The three inside up and down candlestick patterns are the last type of triple candlestick patterns.
-Both, Three Inside Up and Down, signal the reversal of the current trend.
+Both, Three Inside Up and Down, signal the reversal of the current trend and have quite a similar structure as the 3 bar play chart pattern.
 The three outside up and three outside down patterns are characterized by one candlestick immediately followed by two candlesticks of opposite shading.

 The three inside up pattern is a bullish reversal formation that occurs at the end of a bearish trend, signaling the beginning of a potential reversal and a new trend in the market.
 It consists of three candles, with the first two candles forming an inside bar that’s followed by a long bullish candlestick.